 The Ferrier Research Institute at Victoria University of Wellington is leading the delivery of an exciting taught master’s programmed, the Master of Drug Discovery and Development.
 This programme will equip graduates with the tools to enter the pharmaceutical, nutraceutical and agrichemical sectors.

-• Course Level: The studentships are available to study Master’s degree program.
+• Course Level: Scholarships are available to study Master’s degree program.

-• Study Subject: award is available to study Biochemistry, Biomedical Science, Pharmacy, Pharmacology
+• Study Subject: Scholarship is available to study Biochemistry, Biomedical Science, Pharmacy, Pharmacology

-• Award: a scholarship to the value of $15,000 towards the tuition fees for this programme
+• Scholarship Award: a scholarship to the value of $15,000 towards the tuition fees for this programme

-• Nationality: The grant is available to international students.
+• Nationality: The scholarship is available to international students.

 • a number of scholarship: Number not given.

-• Eligible Countries: The grant is available to international and New Zealand students.
+• Eligible Countries: The Scholarship is available to international and New Zealand students.

-• Entrance Requirement: The grant is open to all qualifying international candidates.
+• Entrance Requirement: The scholarship is open to all qualifying international candidates.
 ‘International’ means a candidate who does not have New Zealand residency and who are not New Zealand citizens.

 • Candidates must meet programme-specific eligibility criteria and university eligibility criteria.
 Candidates should check the university website to ensure that they meet these criteria.